Oogiesboogie/CS-4265-Big-Data-Analytics/README.md

 ## Overview

 This project builds a scalable Big Data pipeline for analyzing Formula 1 sessions and telemetry data using Apache Spark.

-The system ingests data from external APIs, stores it persistently, and provides a modular framework for distributed processing and future analytical workloads.
-Milestone 2 Demonstrates a working proof of concept, including data acquisition, persistent storage, and structured pipeline organization.
+The system
+- Fetches data from external APIs (OpenF1 and FastF1)
+- Stores raw data persistently (JSON/CSV)
+- Applies cleaning, normalization, and transformation
+- Outputs analytics-ready Parquet datasets

+Milestone 3 demonstrates a fully functional pipeline, with automated data flow from ingestion through processing to output.

 ---

 ## Data Sources
 The project uses:
-- OpenF1 - Session-level metadata and structures event data
+- OpenF1 - Session-level metadata (races, sessions, drivers)
-- FastF1 - Detailed telemetry and official timing data (planned integration) Originally, the project proposed using Ergast API.
-This was replaced with FastF1 to improve telemetry depth and long term extensibility.
+- FastF1 - Detailed telemetry and official timing data

+Notes
+- Previously proposed Ergast API was replaced with FastF1 for richer telemetry
-At Milestone 2, OpenF1 ingestion is fully operational.
-FastF1 integration will be implemented in Milestone 3.
+- OpenF1 ingestion is fully operational; FastF1 ingestion integrated in M3
+- All data is stored locally under data/raw/ and data/processed/

 ---
 ## Project Structure
 project/\